carelly22/Bootcamp-Notes/JavaScript/data-types.md

   - JS variables and function names are written using camel case - the first letter of the first word is lowercase, the first letters of subsequent words are written in uppercase; no punctuation or spaces between words
   - **Example** : `var pizzaTopping = "pepperoni";`

+## Data types in JS

+* A data type in JS can contain any data
+* It can at one moment be a string and then be a number (ie. while there are data types, variables are not bound to any of them)
+* Because JS allows the above behaviour, it is a dynamically typed language

 ## Primitive Data Types in JS

 * Numbers